msimms/OpenWorkoutWeb/README.md

 * Bug fixes.

 ### 0.23
 * Bug fixes.
-Includes python3 fixes for the activity analyzer.
+Includes python2 and python3 fixes for the activity analyzer as well as fixes to managing activity tags.

 ## Tech
 This software uses several other source projects to work properly: